Super Bowl halftime 2023: What to know about Rihanna, halftime show performer at Super Bowl LVII - NBC Sports

-With Super Bowl LVII nearly here, excitement is building for the big game as well as the big show — the Super Bowl Halftime Show.
+It’s officially Super Bowl Sunday and Super Bowl LVII is here.
+Excitement is building for the big game as well as the big show — the Super Bowl Halftime Show.
 Last February’s show brought a swarm of L.A. star power to the stage, as trailblazing musicians Dr. Dre, Snoop Dogg, Eminem, Mary J. Blige, Kendrick Lamar and 50 Cent drew in over 120 million viewers for their performance.
 The show was also awarded three Creative Emmy awards, and the group joined a long list of iconic halftime performers, including Stevie Wonder, Gloria Estefan, Lady Gaga, Bruno Mars, Beyoncé and Prince.
 Ahead of Super Bowl LVII, see below for all the details on this year’s show.

 RELATED: What to know about Super Bowl 2023: Date, location, halftime performance info, and much more